Observation framework: Beyond the documentation about observing property changes

 After the

-closure is invoked, we have the returned value of this withObservationTracking(_:onChange:) method.
-If we return a value in theapply
+applyclosure is invoked, we have the returned value of this withObservationTracking(_:onChange:) method.
+If we return a value in theapplyclosure, that will be the returned value.

 At some points the referenced properties in the